Original Issuance Date: July 10, 1975

 Vice President for Finance

-Each UW System institution is expected to establish and efficiently maintain necessary procedures and administrative services to assist its faculty and staff in securing and using extramural funds.
+Each UW System institution is expected to establish and efficiently maintain necessary procedures and administrative services to assist its faculty and staff in seeking, securing and managing extramural funds.
+The parameters in this policy apply to sponsored contracts, gifts, and cooperative agreements.

-To qualify as a gift to the institution, extramural support must meet all of the following criteria.
-Any extramural support that does not meet all five criteria to be a gift will be classified as a grant or contract subject to the assessment of indirect costs.
+Gift: Extramural support that meets all of the following criteria.
+Any extramural support that does not meet all five criteria to be a gift must be classified as a grant or sponsored contract.
+Gifts are generally not subject to assessment of indirect costs.

 6. Policy Statement

-The following are examples of extramural support documents that require authorized signature and approval:
+The following are examples of extramural support documents that require authorized signature and approval.
+Documents that require authorized signature and approval include, but are not limited to:

 - United States Government, or any of its agencies or departments.